dwgnr/ki-zentrum.github.io/_pages/cluster/user-guide.md

 Attaching to a running job can be used e.g. to check GPU utilization via `nvidia-smi` or `nvtop`.

+**Note:** Using `srun` within within `sbatch` scripts can prevent the launch of interactive steps.
+In this case, try `sattach <your_job_id>.0` instead, or remove the `srun` directive from you batch script.
+`.0` refers to the step ID of the job.
+If multiple steps exist, you may need to adjust the step number accordingly.

 ## Environment Modules

 The [Environment Modules](https://modules.readthedocs.io/en/latest/#) tool allows setting environment variables for pre-installed software packages and libraries.